csci1710/forge-documentation/forge-docs-book/src/running-models/options.md

 --run {}
 ```

 If your script can be executed directly, then you can replace `./run.sh` in the above with the path to your script, including filename.
+On Windows, you will only be able to reference `.bat` or `.exe` files in your Forge solver option.